amore-lab/terms/index.md

 **Prohibition of Class and Representative Actions and Non-Individualized Relief**.
 You and dotdotdot agree that each of us may bring claims against the other only on an individual basis and not as a plaintiff or class member in any purported class or representative action or proceeding.
 Unless both you and dotdotdot agree otherwise, the arbitrator may not consolidate or join more than one person’s or party’s claims and may not otherwise preside over any form of a consolidated, representative, or class proceeding.
 Also, the arbitrator may award relief (including monetary, injunctive, and declaratory relief) only in favor of the individual party seeking relief and only to the extent necessary to provide relief necessitated by that party’s individual claims.

-**Pre-Arbitration Dispute Resolution.** dotdotdot is always interested in resolving disputes amicably and fairly, and so if you have concerns, we strongly encourage you to first contact us about them at hello@amore-lab.com.
+**Pre-Arbitration Dispute Resolution.** dotdotdot is always interested in resolving disputes amicably and fairly, and so if you have concerns, we strongly encourage you to first contact us about them at [support@dotdotdot.chat](mailto:support@dotdotdot.chat) .
 If such efforts prove unsuccessful, a party who intends to seek arbitration must first send to the other, by certified mail, a written Notice of Dispute (“Notice”).
 The Notice to dotdotdot should be sent to: 30 N Gould St Ste R, Sheridan, Wyoming 82801 (“Notice Address”).
 The Notice must (i) describe the nature and basis of the claim or dispute and (ii) set forth the specific relief sought.
 If dotdotdot and you do not resolve the claim within 60 calendar days after the Notice is received, you or dotdotdot may commence an arbitration proceeding.
 During the arbitration, the amount of any settlement offer made by dotdotdot or you shall not be disclosed to the arbitrator until after the arbitrator determines the amount, if any, to which you or dotdotdot is entitled.

 **Arbitration Procedures**.
 Arbitration will be conducted by a neutral arbitrator in accordance with JAMS’ Streamlined Arbitration Rules and Procedures (collectively, the “JAMS Rules”), as modified by this Arbitration Agreement.
 For information on JAMS, please visit its website, https://www.jamsadr.com.
 If there is any inconsistency between any term of the JAMS Rules and any term of this Arbitration Agreement, the applicable terms of this Arbitration Agreement will control unless the arbitrator determines that the application of the inconsistent Arbitration Agreement terms would not result in a fundamentally fair arbitration.
 The arbitrator must also follow the provisions of these Terms as a court would.
 All issues are for the arbitrator to decide, including, but not limited to, issues relating to the scope, enforceability, and arbitrability of this Arbitration Agreement.
 Although arbitration proceedings are usually simpler and more streamlined than trials and other judicial proceedings, the arbitrator can award the same damages and relief on an individual basis that a court can award to an individual under the Terms and applicable law.
 Decisions by the arbitrator are enforceable in court and may be overturned by a court only for very limited reasons.